-Central to our school ethos is the celebration of the success and achievement of all of our students.
+Central to our school values of Enjoy, Learn and Succeed is the celebration of the success and achievement of all of our students.
 The Beckfoot Positive Learning Strategy plays a key part in this.
 The Strategy clearly outlines our expectations through the Beckfoot Six Ps and it promotes good behaviour.
 It rewards our students who rise to the challenge and who continue to get it right, day in day out, both in and out of lessons.
 Our students who meet our Beckfoot Six Ps (Punctual, Prepared, Polite, Positive, Proud and Proactive) will receive excellent Attitude to Learning scores (ATL 1) during lessons, make great progress and receive reward points.
 These reward points feed into our rewards programme.

 The rewards include: